 It’s our best decision to have you in this application season!
 I heard lots of complaints from other mothers about the pressure and stress, but I did not feel it.
 I know it is all because of you!
 I read my son’s essay and felt his improvement!
 I have told my friends all about you!
 Thanks again for helping us!

-Selina Zhang, Cupertino High parent of a student at University of California Los Angeles, Computer Science and Linguistics BA
+Selina Zhang, Cupertino High parent of a student at University of California Los Angeles

 Audrey is well-educated in what high schools and colleges are looking for, particularly in the competitive Bay Area.
 As both a person and a tutor, Audrey exudes presence connecting with and deeply caring about her students.
 I would highly recommend Audrey for tutoring and coaching in English, writing (essays or creative), coaching of public speaking, and the college admissions process and applications.
 Audrey brings new meaning to the word unique.